 Year in and year out national statistics on auto accidents reveal some frightening teenage driver accident statistics.
-While the stats are always released atleast a year postponed, we wanted to gather and share the most crucial to help construct a clear picture of teenage driver accident statistics in the U.S.
+While the stats are always released at least a year postponed, we wanted to gather and share the most crucial to help construct a clear picture of teenage driver accident statistics in the U.S.

 We wanted to do this, not to denigrate teenagers or young drivers, but to raise a sense of urgency among parents, teachers, coaches and people in the position to influence teenagers to follow safer driving practices.